waldyrious/abyss/readme.md

  to access the RethinkDB admin tool.
 Leave this running in a terminal tab.
 1. Install npms: `npm i`  This installs the node_modules for the project.
 1. Build front end: `npm run watch` This continually builds the front end.
 Leave it running in a terminal tab too.

+## Setup DB Schema

+Run schema.js.
+It's safe to re-run this as it won't drop anything.

+## Run system from WebStorm:
-1. Now you can run the server.js from WebStorm.
-Add *--harmony* to the Node parameters in the run config!
+1. Run the server.js from file.
+You have to add *--harmony* to the Node parameters in the run config!
 This flag enables ES6 features like *const*.
 (The need to use this flag will go away soon with Node 3.0.0.)

 1. You can also run `runner.js`.
-This one reloads the server on every file change and rebuilds the client on every client/* file change.
-So don't use npm run watch.
+This one reloads the server on every file change and rebuilds the client on every client/* file change, so don't use npm run watch with this one.
 However, debugging does not work in it.

-Command line ways to run:
+## Command line ways to run:

 1. From the command line, `node --harmony server.js` to run.
 1. Run `node debug --harmony server.js` to use the debugger.
 The command line debugger is very easy to use